raffg/trump-tweet-author-identification/README.md

 Forensic text analysis was an early field in machine learning and has been used in cases as varied as identifying the Unabomber to discovering J.K.
 Rowling as the true identity of the author Robert Galbraith to determining the specific authors of each of the Federalist Papers.
 This project is an effort to use machine learning and these same techniques to identify tweets on [@realDonaldTrump](https://twitter.com/realdonaldtrump) as written by Trump himself or by his staff when using his account.
 This task, however, is particularly challenging due to the short nature of a tweet--there just isn't much signal to pick up in such a short text.

 Prior to March 26, 2017, Trump was tweeting using a Samsung Galaxy device while his staff were tweeting using an iPhone.
-From this information provided in the metadata of each tweet, we know whether it was Trump himself or his staff tweeting.
+From this information provided in the metadata of each tweet, we know whether it was Trump himself or his staff tweeting (see [Further Reading](#Further-Reading) below for some articles discussing this assumption).
 After March however, Trump switched to using an iPhone as well, so identification of the tweeter cannot come from the metadata alone and must be deduced from the content of the tweet.

 ### Potential Tweeters